2021 Hotel, Flight & Reservation Chargebacks Guide

 - Provide excellent customer service, including transparent refunds and clear labels for all transactions so the customer knows what they are.

-- Fraud prevention, including AVS and advanced authentication tech, to stop true fraud before it turns into chargebacks.
+- Employ fraud prevention, including AVS and advanced authentication tech, to stop true fraud before it turns into a chargeback.

 For true fraud, your best defense is to adhere to rigorous payment industry security standards.

 Require AVS/CVV matching, use fraud prevention tools like 3-D Secure, and make sure your website and all third party services you use are up-to-date and patched against known threats.